Residential Learning Communities

 These are communities themed around a major or a group of related majors.
 The goal of academically clustered communities is to house students with similar academic interests and classes together.
 Academically clustered communities may include any of the following (based on interest):

-Located in Shearer Hall, the Person Community is open to any group of 8 students with a similar unifying interest (Greek, honors, team sport, student organization, etc.) These communities will be assigned only with all 8 contracts submitted.
-Priority will be given to upper class students.
+Located in Shearer Hall, the 8-Person Community is open to any group of 8 students with a similar unifying interest (Greek Organization, Upper class honors students, team sports, etc.).
+These communities will be assigned only with 8 contracts submitted.
+Priority is given to upper class students.
+The 8-person community spaces are designated for Shearer Hall (1) 301 & 302 and (2) 364 & 365.

 GENDER NEUTRAL COMMUNITY